smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 ### Using IBM Commands for Event Response

-Previous versions of the IBM i LSAM Message Management Parameters master file only supported OpCon/xps Event command strings, limited to the actual OpCon/xps Event command syntax such as $JOB:RELEASE (meaning to release a job that is held on an OpCon/xps schedule).
+Previous versions of the IBM i LSAM Message Management Parameters master file only supported OpCon Event command strings, limited to the actual OpCon Event command syntax such as $JOB:RELEASE (meaning to release a job that is held on an OpCon schedule).

-Now the LSAM's global Message Manager server job is able to support any IBM-format command as well as the OpCon/xps Event command strings.
+Now the LSAM's global Message Manager server job is able to support any IBM-format command as well as the OpCon Event command strings.
 There are two function keys on the Message Management Parameters Add or Change screens that can be used to help correctly format IBM commands:

 - **F4=Prompt Evt**: When the cursor is positioned in the Event command field, <**F4**> causes a window of available events to appear from which a value may be selected and returned to this field.
 - **F8=Prompt CMD**: When the cursor is positioned in the Event command field, <**F8**> causes the job to branch into IBM i command prompting.
 If an IBM i command name was typed before <F8\> was pressed, then that specific command will be prompt.
 Otherwise, a general command search window will appear to help find the desired command.
 (Note that this IBM command prompting will not allow a command to be executed.)

 The LSAM Message Management server program never stops to process Event commands.
 This permits the main server job to quickly find and respond to messages in many different message queues.
-Instead, it sends OpCon/xps Event $-command strings directly to the LSAM's communications data queue so that the Event command can be immediately sent to OpCon/xps for processing.
+Instead, it sends OpCon Event $-command strings directly to the LSAM's communications data queue so that the Event command can be immediately sent to OpCon for processing.

 When an IBM command is requested, the LSAM Message Manager program spawns a separate task that is dedicated to processing the Event command.
 Every time the Message Manager main server program spawns a new Event command task this will start another job named TRPMSGCMD that will run in the LSAM's own subsystem under IBM i.
 Commands  may be very short and quick to process, but it is possible that a user-defined command could start a long process.
 Running in a separate task means that long-running commands will not prevent the main Message Manager from performing its tasks.
 One implication of this behavior is that if too many spawned tasks performing heavy work loads are started at once, this could impact the responsiveness of all the LSAM server jobs and even of the whole system.
 It may be necessary to adjust the performance parameters of the LSAM's subsystem, such as allocating more or dedicated system memory to the subsystem, if it is anticipated that Message Management might sometimes generate a heavy work load.